bcgsc/tigmint/README.md

 + `ref`: Reference genome, `ref.fa`, for calculating assembly contiguity metrics
 + `G`: Size of the reference genome, for calculating NG50 and NGA50

+# Support

+After first looking for existing issue at <https://github.com/bcgsc/tigmint/issues>, please report a new issue at <https://github.com/bcgsc/tigmint/issues/new>.
+Please report the names of your input files, the exact command line that you are using, and the entire output of `tigmint-make`.